How to Fly to Paris for Free Using Miles and Points

 American Express Business Platinum Card

-For those who can qualify for a business credit card, the is a solid choice due to the long list of premium travel rewards and redeemed points will get a 35% rebate.
+The is a solid choice due to the long list of premium travel rewards and redeemed points get much greater value.

 Hopefully, these tips will help you as you look to plan your next trip to Paris for free with miles and points!